naval reserve officers' training corps (nrotc)

 - No moral obligations or personal convictions that prevent conscientious bearing of arms and supporting and defending the Constitution of the United States against all enemies, foreign or domestic or to taking an oath to perform such acts.

 - Medically qualified by Navy or Marine Corps standards.

 - You must not have any body piercing or tattoos that violate Navy or Marine Corps policy.

-- Students w/30 or more semester hours or 45 or more quarter hours of college credit upon application are not eligible for four-year NROTC Scholarships; these students should see professors of naval science at host university's NROTC unit to discuss other scholarship opportunities.
+- Students with 30 or more semester hours or 45 or more quarter hours of college credit upon application are not eligible for four-year NROTC Scholarships.
+These students should see professors of naval science at host university's NROTC unit to discuss other scholarship opportunities.

 - You must be within Navy or Marine Corps height/weight standards when you report.